top of page

 • Rated: PG

 Set in a small, fictional village in Japan, the creators of Coraline bring their audiences another masterfully created stop-motion animation movie.
-Its art inspired by the ukiyo-e art movement.
+It's art inspired by the Ukiyo-e art movement.

 Thematically, it relays ideas of loss, memory and love.
 This journey of his is filled with 3D printed creatures of both myth and realism, and it is one he does not traverse alone.
 Alongside an anthropomorphic beetle and speaking monkey, Kubo uncovers the secrets of his lineage.
+A worthwhile addition to the list of the best stop-motion movies for animators.

 Famous stop-motion movie: Shaun the Sheep Movie (2015)